Fernap/UberASMTool/assets/readme.txt

 different configurations for different levels without having to make a copies, as you would have previously.
 See "The List File" section for more information.
-- A new "end:" label to let resources run code at the end of frames.
+- (For programmers) A new "end:" label to let resources run code at the end of frames.
 This gives resources the opportunity to achieve certain effects that weren't possible with UberASM before.
 See the "Labels" section below for more information.
+- (For programmers) Support for shared routines, similar to (but slightly different than) those of Pixi and GPS.
+See the "Shared Routines" section for more information.
 - A bunch more little tweaks and improvements.
 See the changelog for a full list.